OZTaekOppa/FastaHandler/README.md

 	+ Output: A single-line fasta with a new prefix ID name based on the user's input text file.
 Unmatched IDs will be also produced with its original IDs.
 	+ Example file: [header_id_only.txt](https://github.com/OZTaekOppa/FastaHandler/blob/main/example_data/header_id_only.txt) in the "example_data" folder.

 Example usage
 ```
 python3 prfxrename.py --input-seq test_dna.fasta --input-id new_ids.txt --out output_reN.fasta --t 1 --mem 2
 ```
-+ Use the multi2single module first if your input FASTA file isn't in single-line format.
++ Although the script can process multiline FASTA files, if you're unsure about your input FASTA file format, it's recommended to first convert it to single-line format using the multi2single module.
 + The script is ideal for renaming specific parts of IDs/headers in FASTA files, such as those from genome assemblies acquired from public databases like NCBI and EBI, based on user input.

 - Parameter explanation